 Property tax can be estimated by going to the Property Tax Calculator and entering the owner's last name initial, year, make and model of your vehicle.
 This is also pro-rated.

 Call us at (913) 826-1800 with the plate number or VIN number and we can check the status for you.

-- In Johnson County and Sedgwick County, driver's license services are provided by the State of Kansas Department of Revenue.
+- In Johnson County, driver's license services are provided by the State of Kansas Department of Revenue.
 The Johnson County Motor Vehicle Offices do not process driver's licenses.

 - Driver's License Examination is responsible for examining everyone applying for Kansas driver's licenses.
 Driver Control maintains all driver's license records, along with traffic violation convictions, suspensions, and revocations.